New virus cases test Australia’s readiness

 The health emergency has seen stock markets plunge across the world, triggering fears of a global recession.

-The Australian market on Monday closed down almost one per cent, which was a vast improvement on the dive of more than three per cent in previous trading.
+The Australian market on Monday closed down almost one per cent, which was a vast improvement on the dive of more than three per cent in earlier trading.

 Prime Minister Scott Morrison intends to meet with Reserve Bank heads to discuss the impact on the economy.